octo-technology/OpenTezos/docs/tezos-basics/economics-and-rewards.md

 authors: Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez
 ---

+In this chapter, we will see more detail about the fees of the Tezos network and the baking and endorsing rewards.
+The calculations you'll learn are helpful for the simplest transaction issuance to the most complex application built on Tezos.
+You need to understand the basics of fees and gas optimizations.
+Of course, this will serve you if you are a baker or an endorser.

 ## Transaction cost
 Each transaction on Tezos has a cost.
 To account for this, the user includes a gas fee when he submits his transaction.
 Bakers will then choose transactions using a **minimal fee filter**.
 If the baker chooses a transaction, he will add it to the block and propagate it.
 The fee is therefore used to pay the bakers.
 They are calculated using the following formula [[1]](https://opentezos.com/tezos-basics/economics_and_reward#referencess):